p-chan5/EasyPulse/README.md

 ### MIN / MAX LATENCY 🧠️

 There are two versions: one with minimal latency and one with high latency.
 Choose the one that best suits your needs.
-From a practical standpoint, they may seem the same, but they differ in technical aspects: The `min` version is stable and works in all possible scenarios.
-The `max` version requires more processing and is experimental, but it may sound more professional.
+From a practical standpoint, the `min` version is stable and works in all possible scenarios, the `max` version requires more processing and is experimental, but it may sound more professional.

 ### NATIVE PLUGIN WINDOW 🔬️